threefoldfoundation/www_freeflow_life/content/twin/index.md

 ## FREE FLOWING <br> EXPERIENCES

-Communicate, network and collaborate with anyone without worrying about data breaches and identiy theft.
-Experience the feeling of freedom.
+Communicate, Explore and Collaborate with you in the center of your digital life.
+Your twin can be used as alternative to Whatsapp, Google Drive, Zoom, Facebook, Linkedin, ...

 <button>[THE EXPERIENCES](/experiences)</button>